Nwgreen6283/NathanGreenslit-MADA-Project/READ_ME_FIRST.md

 output: html_document
 ---

 This project utilizes three data sets that examine different parameters across a daily time series: (1) Enumeration of Vibrio (copies_master.csv), (2) Dust concentration (dust.csv), and (3) Environmental Parameters(ysi_2.csv).
 The first two are found in the raw_data folder.
 The third did not require cleaning and can be found in the processed_data folder.
 Within this folder, clean data sets of Enumeration of Vibrio (total_clean_copies), Dust Concentration (dust_clean.rds), and Environmental Parameters (ysi_2.csv) can be found.
-An additional manually altered data set titles dust_master.csv was made to look at different time points, sums, and averages of dust.
-This will become useful in statistcal analyses.\
+An additional manually altered data set titled dust_master.csv was made to look at different dust permutations: time points, sums, and averages of dust.
+This will become useful in statistical analyses.\

 In order to reproduce the work from this project, one needs to follow these steps:\